Affiliate Ad Disclosure: We’re reader-supported. When you buy via our links, we earn commissions. Learn more.

 Ocean City, NJ

-The beach and sand at Ocean City are nice and clean, and the boardwalk offers great choices for trying some of the best local New Jersey foods.
+The beach and sand at Ocean City are nice and clean, and the boardwalk offers great choices for trying some local New Jersey foods.
 If you’re looking for an ice-cold beer, however, you’ll have to look elsewhere.
-Because of its family-oriented nature, Ocean City is dry, so no alcohol is served, nor can be consumed here.
+Because of its family-oriented nature, Ocean City is dry, so no alcohol is served here.

 Stone Harbor Beach